Bloom-host/BloomDocs/docs/running_a_server/jars.md

 ### [NeoForge](https://neoforged.net/) ([Installation Guide](neoforge-setup))
-Neoforge is a jar that adds the modding api of forge, and performance of fabric.
+NeoForge is a jar that adds the modding api of Forge, and performance of Fabric.
 While still being new and becoming widely adopted.
 Used in modern versions of the game.

 ---